Bocchio/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Replacing the missing values could be done by using the mean for that 5-minute interval
+Replacing the missing values could be done by using the mean for that 5-minute interval.
+Doing that, each previously missing value, now has the median of that interval across all days.

 ```r